Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 These focused checks execute the production coordinate and WCS sampling helpers over JHV's viewport bounds and render a synthetic `R16F` texture rather than stopping at raw coordinates.
-They do not execute the complete production fragment entry point or layer display masks such as sectors, radii, and cutoffs;
+Separate focused checks exercise differential rotation, independently populated primary and secondary WCS uniform-block slots, and the user-sector, metadata-sector, radial, and cutoff display masks.
-they validate coordinate mapping, source-image validity, and texture sampling, not complete frame equivalence. `rendered_sample_*` compares the diagnostic GPU output over the complete viewport with a value sampled at the independent CPU/Astropy coordinate, or transparent black when that reference coordinate is outside the source image. `texture_interpolation_*` separately compares GPU and CPU filtering at the GPU coordinate; it is a filtering diagnostic, not a coordinate-correctness oracle.
+They do not execute every complete production fragment path, so they are not a claim of complete frame equivalence. `rendered_sample_*` compares the diagnostic GPU output over the complete viewport with a value sampled at the independent CPU/Astropy coordinate, or transparent black when that reference coordinate is outside the source image. `texture_interpolation_*` separately compares GPU and CPU filtering at the GPU coordinate; it is a filtering diagnostic, not a coordinate-correctness oracle.
 The CPU sampler uses the same half-float source values and clamp-to-edge filtering as the WebGL/JHV texture.

 The Metal run also covers Orthographic and both warp modes against the CPU model.
 The routine SwiftShader run covers the primary HPC and cylindrical